 I had seen the bishop once in the cathedral.
-He was fat and dark and was smiling and we all ran to greet him that day, holding out our rosaries and scapulars and pens and books and every other thing we wanted him to bless, and he placed his hands on all our heads and blessed us, too.
+He was big and dark and was smiling and we all ran to greet him that day, holding out our rosaries and scapulars and pens and books and every other thing we wanted him to bless, and he placed his hands on all our heads and blessed us, too.

-At first, the scream from outside was not very loud.
+Initially, the scream from outside was not very loud.
 Then it came again, rising above the thudding water, dangling into the church.
 We kept quiet to hear it.
 We came out to look and Bro Chigaemezu shouted, “Jesus Christ!” and began running down towards Saint Dominic Savio, where the boy admiring the statue was lying on the ground, pulling away from a big dog.
-The dog began to bark loudly, annoyed that the boy had drawn attention, and tore away one of the boy’s white canvas shoes.
+The dog was barking loudly, annoyed that the boy had drawn attention, and tore away one of the boy’s white canvas shoes.
 The boy was crying, the rain was falling hard, and the security men were running towards them, one tall and slim with an umbrella, the other, with a big belly, blowing his whistle, shouting, “Whiskey, Whiskey, Whiskey!”
 The boy was trying to stand, to run.
 Then Bro Chigaemezu hit the dog with a stick and it ran off.
-The security man with a whistle was saying, “Thank you, thank you” to Bro Chigaemezu, the other one asking, “Is he wounded?”
+The security man with a whistle was saying, “Thank you, thank you,” to Bro Chigaemezu, the other one asking, “Is he wounded?”

-“My friend, kwusi that rubbish—so you didn’t know you should have chained that dog?” the one with a big belly said, then looked at me.
+“My friend, kwusithat rubbish—so you didn’t know you should have chained that dog?” the one with a big belly said, then looked at me.
 “Is he your brother?”
 I thought of saying no, of saying yes, but before I could open my mouth he was already walking away, saying to the other one, “Both of them come here almost every day.”